Mr. Big (police procedure): The Rafay–Burns case

-Canadians Atif Rafay and Sebastian Burns were sentenced to life for the 1994 murders, in Bellevue, United States, of Rafay's father, mother and sister, despite the lack of physical evidence and the presence of multiple alibis, on the basis of a Mr. Big confession.
-Rafay and Burns are supported by multiple innocence projects and as of 2016 had been appealing their case for over a decade.
+Canadians Atif Rafay and Sebastian Burns were sentenced to life for the 1994 murders, in Bellevue, Washington, United States, of Rafay's father, mother and sister, despite the lack of physical evidence and the presence of multiple alibis, on the basis of a Mr. Big confession.
+Rafay and Burns are supported by multiple miscarriage of justice advocates and as of 2016 had been appealing their case for over a decade.
 The Netflix documentary series The Confession Tapes covers the Rafay–Burns case in the first two episodes.